roderickjackson-bradley/socket_io_app/work/w04/d1/02-intro-to-node.md

 ### What is Node.js?
 <br>

-- **Node.js is runtime environment for executing JavaScript outside of the browser!**
+- **Node.js is a runtime environment for executing JavaScript outside of the browser!**

 - Created in 2009 by Ryan Dahl with Joyent, Inc.